Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Raw data

 \section{Raw data}

-In Supplemental Fig.~\ref{fig:exampleHighNTraces}, the 20 shots with highest signal content are displayed.
+The digitized APD traces represent the measured resonantly scattered intensity as function of time (see Appendix~\ref{detection}).
+In Fig.~\ref{fig:exampleHighNTraces}, those APD traces for the 50 shots with highest signal content (see Appendix~\ref{content}) are displayed.
 For comparison, the reference time-domain data obtained by averaging over all shots is displayed as the black dashed line.
 There are three important observations.
 First, up to 20\,ns there is a strong deviation in the recorded intensity of the single shots as compared to the averaged time-domain data.
 This can be attributed to saturation effects in the detector, due to the limited dynamical range of the APDs employed in the experiment.
 This saturation is most pronounced at early times due to the overall approximately exponential decay of the scattered intensity with time.
 Furthermore, the saturation is strongest for the shots with highest signal content shown in the figure.
-By contrast, the majority of shots has a lower signal content, and therefore is less affected by the detector saturation.
+By contrast, the majority of shots has a lower signal content (see Fig.~\ref{fig:signalContent}), and therefore is less affected by the detector saturation.
 As a result, the averaged data deviates from the shots with highest signal content, and better represents the true amount of light scattered by the nuclei.
 Second, we can analyze whether the individual shots with highest signal content contain sufficient count statistics to allow for an analysis of the time-domain data on a single-shot basis.
 We find that this is indeed the case at short times, although bounded by the saturation effects discussed above.
-However, at times later than approximately 50\,ns after the excitation, the recorded single-shot intensities approach the level of individual recorded photons, such that the dynamics can no longer be reconstructed reliably.
+At times later than approximately 50\,ns after the excitation, the recorded single-shot intensities approach the level of individual recorded photons, such that the dynamics can no longer be reconstructed reliably from the individual time spectra alone.
 Finally, we find that at times around 5\,ns, the data of the subset of shots with highest signal content clearly divides into two different subsets.
 One exhibits a pronounced dip in the intensity, while the other subset remains approximately constant.
-This feature is reflected by the region of interest from 3\,ns to 7\,ns identified by the clustering approach presented in the main text.
+This feature is reflected by the region of interest from 3\,ns to 10\,ns identified by the clustering approach presented in the main text.
 Other features distinguishing the two dynamics classes A and B in our measurement are visible at later times in the averaged time-domain data, but they cannot be resolved on the single-shot level due to the low statistics.
 Around $t=0$~ns, the averaged time-domain data comprise prompt scattering contributions, which can be attributed to the finite polarization extinction of the analyzer, the convolution of the signal with the single-photon detector response, and to background photons.
 Instead, the distinct feature at around 5~ns also appears in the corresponding idealized theory calculation, and can be attributed to the first quantum beat due to the interference of different scattering channels between the involved hyperfine states.